 I think it’s a matter of seeing what God is doing.
 I know that God is at work in the world, not just the church.
 It doesn’t mean other causes are any less important, it’s just that for me, that’s the cause God has sparked in my heart.

-Tim Hanna has been the CEO of Compassion Australia since 2010.
+Tim Hanna was the CEO of Compassion Australia between 2010 and 2019.
 Prior to this, Tim was a senior pastor for more than 30 years and a former lecturer at the Australian College of Ministries.

 Interview by Rebekah Wilesmith.